MehekFatima/Frontend-MiniProjects/CaptchaVerification/README.md

 2. Open the `index.html` file in a web browser.
 3. Click on the "Generate Captcha" button to generate a new captcha.
 4. Enter the captcha text into the input field.
-5. Click on the "Verify" button to verify the entered text.
+5. Click on the "Check" button to verify the entered text.
 6. An alert will appear indicating whether the entered text matches the captcha.